New York Hakoah: New York Hakoah I

 Originally formed by former players from Hakoah Vienna, including Béla Guttmann and Rudolph Nickolsburger, they initially played in the Eastern Soccer League in the fall of 1928.
 In 1929 they won the 1929 National Challenge Cup, now known as the Lamar Hunt U.S. Open Cup.
 In 1930 they merged with Brooklyn Hakoah of the American Soccer League to become the Hakoah All-Stars.

 New York Hakoah II

 The name was revived just prior to the 1956–57 season when a revived Brooklyn Hakoah merged with New York Americans to become the New York Hakoah-Americans.
 They then became New York Hakoah for the 1962–63 season.
-They were American Soccer League champions three times in a row between 1957 and 1959.
+They were American Soccer League champions three consecutive seasons: 1957 - 1959.

-Kurt Lamm coached the team for 14 years, including during their three consecutive American Soccer League Championships (1955–56 to 1957–58.
+Kurt Lamm coached the team for 14 seasons, including their three consecutive American Soccer League Championships (1955/56 - 1957/58).
 He was ASL’s Manager of the Year in the 1957–58 and 1962–63 seasons.